block-core/blockcore/Documentation/proof-of-stake.md

 #### Mask

 A mask for the coinstake header's timestamp.
-Used to decrease granularity of timestamp This corresponds to the number of blocks that can be produced in a given time span.
+Used to decrease granularity of timestamp.
+This corresponds to the number of blocks that can be produced in a given time span.

 For example if the Mask = 16 and the TargetSpacing = 64 then a valid coinstake timestamp can be found only 4 times within the target spacing.